Red Deer RCMP investigate break and enters involving a firearm - Red Deer Express

-Red Deer RCMP are looking for public assistance to identify a suspect believed to be responsible for two business break and enters yesterday morning in a north Red Deer industrial area; the suspect is believed to have then stolen a car and fled the area.
+Red Deer RCMP are looking for public assistance to identify a suspect believed to be responsible for two business break and enters the morning of Oct.
+25th in a north Red Deer industrial area; the suspect is believed to have then stolen a car and fled the area.

 At 7:50 a.m. on Oct.
 25th, RCMP responded to a report of a commercial break and enter in the area of 49th Ave. and 78th St. after a staff person arrived at a hydraulics business and interrupted a break and enter in progress.
 The suspect allegedly pointed a sawed off shotgun at the staff member then fled on foot.
 The suspect was wearing a black and orange motorcycle helmet.
 RCMP contained the area and searched for the suspect with assistance from Police Dog Services, and re-opened the area a short time later after determining it was safe for the public.